hnguyentran03/hollow_knight_bot/README.md

 ### Monitor progress

-The web dashboard shows every run under `~/hkrl/runs/`: live/stopped status, timestep progress and ETA, steps/hour, the learning curves (boss damage, win rate, reward, episode length per generation), and a per-episode reward chart that updates between checkpoints.
+The web dashboard shows every run under `~/hkrl/runs/`: live/stopped status, timestep progress and ETA, steps/hour, total wins, the learning curves (boss damage, win rate, reward, episode length per generation), and a per-episode reward chart that updates between checkpoints.
 It is read-only — it never touches the game port — so it is safe to leave up beside a live run: